csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 # Optimising HPC work
 - most burnins reach 10% heterozygosity between 10-100k gen
-- took 8.5 hr to reach gen 40k and terminate (achieved optimisation!)
+- trial 1 took 8.5 hr to reach gen 40k and terminate (achieved optimisation!)
 ![alt text](image-1.png)

-- trial 2 using logfile taking the incorrect heterozygosity measure every 1000 gen, and also increase the expiry point from 40k to 100k gen to see if there is indeed a plateau. removed a lot of savepoints as now we know the burnin can finish under 72 hr.
+- trial 2 using logfile took user-defined heterozygosity function every 1000 ticks, and also increase the expiry point from 40k to 100k gen to see if there is indeed a plateau. removed a lot of savepoints as now we know the burnin can finish under 72 hr.

-- optimising simulations, termination block at 200k gen to catch any long simulations
+- optimising simulations, termination block at 1000k gen to catch any long simulations (most dont finish at 200k)
+- issue outputting vcf by even the ones that finish ahead of termination, hopefully resolved by removing filepath

 # Answered questions
 - how many ticks in a simulation (till 80% fixation for VGSC and 40% for RDL)